Sabellians taught a single divine mind in God.

 “There is only one real consciousness in God, which is shared by the Father, Son, and Spirit, by each in his own proper way.”

-For that reason, R.P.C.
-Hanson says that the term “Person” in the traditional Trinity doctrine is misleading.
+For example, R.P.C.
+Hanson says that the term “Person” is misleading.
 He describes the three ‘Persons’ as “three ways of being or modes of existing as God.”
-(Hanson) Since, in normal English, each Person has a unique mind, it is false to explain the Trinity doctrine as teaching one Being but three Persons.
+(Hanson)

-To sidestep the difficulties with terminology, this article asks how many Minds (rational capacities, wills, or consciousness) a specific theologian taught:
+To avoid confusion caused by terminology, this article asks how many Minds (rational capacities, wills, or consciousnesses) a specific theologian taught:

 • The Sabellians taught one.